epistler999/Competitive-Programming/00_Know_Before_You_Start/My_Mistakes/README.md

 <br><br>
 <h2>4.
 Only participating in contests</h2>
 <p>
 <b>One of the best things about competitive programming is that it provides a significant number of opportunities to showcase your skills. <br><br>I jumped to contest after getting somelevel of coding and once i scored good results, i stopped practicing.
-Soon my attitude began just to pratice in live contests. this limited my learning to contests only.
+Soon my attitude began just to pratice in live contests.
+This limited my learning to contests only.
 This is an most incorrect way to carry on competitive coding unless you are happy with the stagnant results.</b>
 </p>
 <br><br>
 <h2> 5.
 Not participating in contests</h2>